Teaching Accessibility Guide

 The DTEI team provides teaching consultation services to assist you in the course design process.
 If you have any course design needs, please schedule an Office Hour appointment for a consultation on making your course more accessible

-Four Steps to Teaching Accessibility
+Quick Links - Three Steps to Teaching Accessibility

-Use accessible course layouts, documents, and presentations
+Use accessible course layouts, documents, and accessibility checkers

 Using the built-in accessibility features in tools like Microsoft Word, PowerPoint, Google Docs, and PDFs will help make sure your materials are compatible with assistive technologies like screen readers.
 This is the first step to creating instructional materials that are accessible to all students by using proper headings to structure content and ensuring sufficient color contrast.